YoniWitz/yoni-witz-landis/README.md

 1. Download Repository
 2. In root directory: 'yarn install'
-3. In root directory: 'yarn build' and 'yarn serve'
+3. In root directory: 'yarn build' and 'yarn start'

 ## Summary
 This web app is an assignment I received as part of a hiring process at Landis.
 The project was created using the MEVN stack and covers a lot of different aspects of a Full Stack developer's responsibilites, including: